GoogleCloudPlatform/docker-ci-helper/MIGRATING_FROM_V1.md

 you can omit `github/getting-started-python` part.

-This is cleaner because it is CI agnostic, but note that Trampoline V2 also support the legacy form too.
+This is cleaner because it is CI agnostic, but note that Trampoline V2 also supports the legacy form too.

 If you want to use the relative path, you may want to allow both cases temporarily.